State and local public health departments need an 80% increase in their workforce to provide a minimum set of public health services

 The development of the national estimate relied on modeling existing expenditure and staffing data for a sample of local and state health departments.
-A partnership between PHNCI, the de Beaumont Foundation, and the Center for State, Tribal, Local and Territorial Support at the Centers for Disease Control and Prevention, will support additional data collection, analysis, and modeling that will guide the development of a public health workforce calculator that will allow health departments to determine the number and type of staff to provide sufficient levels of public health services.
-The calculator will be released in summer 2022.
+Through a partnership between PHNCI, the de Beaumont Foundation, and the Center for State, Tribal, Local and Territorial Support at the Centers for Disease Control and Prevention to support additional data collection, analysis, and modeling, a Public Health Workforce Calculator released in fall 2022 allows health departments to determine the number and type of staff to provide sufficient levels of public health services.

 Staffing Up was guided by a Steering Committee of public health leaders and a Research Advisory Committee.

 - American Public Health Association

 - Association of Schools and Programs of Public Health

 - Association of State and Territorial Health Officials

 - Colorado School of Public Health, Anschutz Medical Campus

 - Eastern Band of Cherokee Indians